-There are many ways to structure a workout of the day, but here is what I consider the most optimal structure for any type of workout, but especially a CrossFit WOD.
-I have personally designed my WODs like this in the past.
+There are many ways to structure a workout of the day, but here’s what we consider the most optimal structure for any type of workout, but especially CrossFit WODs.

 - Workout and monitor